rafa-o/stop-card-game/README.md

 **Be careful though:** if you _think_ you have the same card, and when you reveal it on the discard pile, it turns out it's a different value, you should take it back into your hand _and_ get another card from the main deck, making you have `4` cards!

-This rule can also be applied to face cards.
+This rule can also be applied to court cards.

 Have fun! ✨